swiftlang/swiftly/Documentation/SwiftlyDocs.docc/swiftly-cli-reference.md

 *A filter to use when listing toolchains.*

 The toolchain selector determines which toolchains to list.
-If no selector is provided, all available toolchains will be listed:
+If no selector is provided, all available release toolchains will be listed:

     $ swiftly list-available